opdsbanasya/NamsteReact/Episode 3/README.md

 JSX code -> Babel -> React Element - JS Object -> HTML(render)
 ```

-`Babel`: is a JavaScript compiler that converts the JSX code to JavaScript code. explore Babel Documentation [Babel](https://babeljs.io/docs/en/) to more.
+`Babel`: is a JavaScript compiler that converts the JSX code to JavaScript code. explore [Babel Documentation](https://babeljs.io/docs/en/) to more.

 ### React Components